 Ultrasonic measurement of coating thickness works by sending an ultrasonic vibration into a coating using a probe with the assistance of a couplant applied to the surface.
 A 4 oz bottle of a common water-based glycol gel is included with every instrument.
 Alternatively, a drop of water can serve as couplant on smooth, horizontal surfaces.

 After a drop of couplant has been applied to the surface of the coated part, the probe is placed flat on the surface.
-Pressing down initiates a measurement (see Fig.8).
-Lifting the probe when a double beep is heard holds the last measurement on the LCD.
+Pressing down initiates a measurement (see Fig.9).
+Lifting the probe when a double beep is heard holds the last measurement on the digital display.
 A second reading may be taken at the same spot by continuing to hold the probe down on the surface.
 When finished, wipe the probe and the surface clean with a tissue or soft cloth.

 From a practical standpoint, sound velocity values do not vary greatly among the coating materials used in the wood industry.
 Therefore, ultrasonic coating thickness gages usually require no adjustment to factory calibration settings.

-The right hand side of the PosiTector 200’s screen can be used to display a graphical representation of the ultrasonic pulse as it passes through the coating system.
+The PosiTector 200 B Advances' screen can be used to display a graphical representation of the ultrasonic pulse as it passes through the coating system.
 This powerful tool enables the user to better understand what the gage “sees” below the surface of the coating.

 As the probe is depressed and the ultrasonic pulse travels through the coating system, the pulse encounters changes in density at the interfaces between coating layers and between the coating and the substrate.